 3. Flower Breaths

 Make a fist and pretend you are holding a flower.
-Put your nose up to the flower and take a deep breath in through your nose.
+Put your nose up to the flower and take a deep breath through your nose.
 Pretend you are smelling the flower.
-Hold the breath in.
+Hold your breath in.
 Slowly breathe out so you don't disturb the flower.

 If you can, get some real flowers to practice with!